Michael-G-Workman/CV-Tilde/README.md

 # CV-Tilde
-Michael G Workman CV site current and edited as on Tilde.Instuttute
+Michael G Workman CV site current and edited as on Tilde.Institute, prep for Github Pages